The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Data Observations

 A detailed description of the JWST/NIRCam imaging data reduction and mosaicing will be presented in a forthcoming paper from the JADES Collaboration (Tacchella et al., in preparation).
 We briefly summarize here the main steps of the reduction and mosaicing process.
 The data are initially processed with the standard JWST calibration pipeline\footnote{\href{https://github.com/spacetelescope/jwst}{https://github.com/spacetelescope/jwst}}.
 Customized steps are included to aid in the removal of ``1/f'' noise, ``wisp'' artifacts, ``snowball'' artifacts, and persistence from previous observations \citep[see also][]{Rigby:2022}.
 The JWST Calibration Reference Data System (CRDS) context map \texttt{jwst\_1008.pmap} is used, including the flux calibration for JWST/NIRCam from Cycle 1.
 The background from the sky is modeled and removed using the BackGround2D class from \texttt{photutils} \citep[][]{Bradley:2022}.
 Finally, the image mosaics for each of the fourteen JWST/NIRCam filters are registered to the \textsc{Gaia} DR3 frame \citep[][]{GaiaDR3} and resampled onto the same world coordinate system (WCS) with a $30\,\mathrm{mas/pixel}$ grid.
 Assuming a circular aperture with a diameter of $0.3^{\prime\prime}$, the $5\sigma$ point-source detection limit in the F200W filter is $m \approx 30.0\,\mathrm{AB\,mag}$ and $m \approx 29.0\,\mathrm{AB\,mag}$ for the deep and medium regions, respectively.

 A detailed description of the JWST/NIRCam source detection was outlined in \citet[][]{Robertson:2022} and will be presented in detail in another forthcoming paper from the JADES Collaboration (Robertson et al., in preparation).
 We briefly summarize here the main steps of the source detection process.
 Six image mosaics (F200W, F277W, F335M, F356W, F410M, and F444W) are initially stacked using the corresponding error images and inverse-variance weighting to produce a single detection image.
-In this detection image, we construct a source catalog by selecting contiguous regions with signal-to-noise ratios $\mathrm{S/N} > 3$ and applying a standard Source Extractor \citep[\texttt{SExtractor};][]{SourceExtractor} deblending algorithm with parameters \texttt{nlevels = 32} and \texttt{contrast = 0.001} using \texttt{photutils} \citep[][]{Bradley:2022}.
-Finally, we perform forced photometry at the source centroids in all HST/ACS and JWST/NIRCam photometric bands, assuming both circular apertures with diameters of $0.3^{\prime\prime}$ and elliptical Kron apertures with \texttt{parameter = 2.5}.
+These filters were chosen in order to avoid biasing our catalog against SW dropouts (e.g. dropouts in F090W, F115W, or F150W).
+In this detection image, we construct a source catalog by selecting contiguous regions of greater than five pixels with signal-to-noise ratios $\mathrm{S/N} > 3$ and applying a standard Source Extractor \citep[\texttt{SExtractor};][]{SourceExtractor} deblending algorithm with parameters \texttt{nlevels = 32} and \texttt{contrast = 0.001} using \texttt{photutils} \citep[][]{Bradley:2022}.
+Finally, we perform forced convolved photometry at the source centroids in all HST/ACS and JWST/NIRCam photometric bands, assuming elliptical Kron apertures with \texttt{parameter = 1.2} (i.e. Kron small) and \texttt{parameter = 2.5} (i.e. Kron large).
+To correct for potential missing light, we rescale the Kron small photometry by the flux ratio of Kron large to Kron small in the F444W filter.
 Using model point spread functions (PSFs) from the \texttt{TinyTim} \citep[][]{Krist:2011} package for HST/ACS and the \texttt{WebbPSF} \citep[][]{Perrin:2014} package for JWST/NIRCam, we apply aperture corrections assuming point source morphologies.
-Uncertainties are estimated by placing random apertures across regions of the image mosaics to compute a flux variance \citep[e.g.,][]{Labbe:2005, Quadri:2007, Whitaker:2011}, which is summed in quadrature with the associated Poisson uncertainty for each detected source.
+Uncertainties are estimated by placing random apertures across regions of the image mosaics to compute a flux variance \citep[e.g.,][]{Labbe:2005, Quadri:2007, Whitaker:2011}, which are summed in quadrature with the associated Poisson uncertainty for each detected source.